 WATCH: Oklahoma HC Skip Johnson Post-Practice Media Session

-Oklahoma head coach Skip Johnson met with the media after practice ahead of the Sooners' matchup with Notre Dame on Sunday in the CWS.
+Oklahoma head coach Skip Johnson met with the media after practice ahead of the Sooners' matchup with either Texas A&M or Notre Dame on Wednesday in the CWS.

-Watch Oklahoma head coach Skip Johnson meet with the media on Saturday, June 18 after practice ahead of the Sooners' matchup with the Notre Dame Fighting Irish in the College World Series on Sunday night in Omaha.
+Watch Oklahoma head coach Skip Johnson meet with the media on Monday, June 20 after practice ahead of the Sooners' matchup with either the Texas A&M Aggies or the Notre Dame Fighting Irish in the College World Series on Wednesday afternoon in Omaha.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!